sendgrid/docs/content/docs/ui/sending-email/warming-up-an-ip-address.md

 ## 	Why don't other ESPs require IP warmup?

-Many other email service providers do not offer dedicated IP addresses to their customers - they place all of their customers on shared IP groups by default.
+Some email service providers do not offer dedicated IP addresses to their customers - they place all of their customers on shared IP groups by default.
 Warming up is not required for a shared IP group - SendGrid handles this automatically.

 Having a dedicated IP allows you to control your own reputation completely, and prevents your sending from being impacted by the reputations of other SendGrid users.